-- a) LEA opening hours are April October 0700 1700 UTC and November March 08.00 17.00UTC with out of hours movements on request. - b) LEA is situated in Class G airspace. - c) There is no approach control, or any form of ATC at LEA it is therefore imperative that pilots understand and abide by the special limitations and procedures associated with this RNP Approach. - d) There is no HOLD in the IAP's for LEA. - e) Where the weather, blocked runway, or other incidents are likely to prevent a successful landing Pilots shall divert as soon as practical. - f) Pilots are reminded LEA provides an A/GCS (Fenton Radio 126.505) therefore aircraft will not receive any clearances from Fenton Radio.
-Pilots shall contact Fenton Radio approximately 30nm from the IAF to check the RNP is available.
+- c) There is no approach control, or any form of ATC at LEA it is therefore imperative that pilots understand and abide by the special limitations and procedures associated with this RNP Approach. - d) Pilots are reminded LEA provides an A/GCS (Fenton Radio 126.505) therefore aircraft will not receive any clearances from Fenton radio.
+It will be at the pilot's discretion to ii) land iii) commence the MAP iv) divert

-- g) It will be at the pilot's discretion to - i) arrive within the allocated slot time - ii) Only commence the approach if in contact with Fenton Radio. - ii) land - iii) commence the MAP - iv) divert - h) There are no TAFs or METARs issued for LEA.
-Local weather can be obtained from TAFs and METARs for - i) Leeds Bradford (EGNM) - ii) Doncaster Sheffield (EGCN) - iii) London VOLMET North 126.600 - i) LEA can provide unofficial weather observations for the airport. - j) The LEA IAPs are not controlled by local ATSUs.
-Leeds Approach, and Doncaster Approach do NOT provide sequencing or separation for the LEA IAP. - k) Flight plans should include addresses to Leeds ATC, EGNMZTZX and Doncaster ATC EGCNZPZX. - When workload permits both Leeds Approach and Doncaster Approach may provide clearances to enter and transit their CAS or other air traffic services outside CAS (UKFIS).
-However, pilots shall have planned routes that remain clear of CAS if needed. - m) The 06 IAF IAWP2 is within Leeds Bradford (LBA) CAS, a clearance from LBA ATC is required to enter the LBA CAS.
-Pilots shall have a plan to route to the 06 IAWP1 whilst remaining clear of LBA CAS, or divert, if a clearance to enter LBA CAS is not possible. - n) The 06 IAF IAWP1 is below LBA CAS, however some of the LBA IAP's descend out of the LBA CAS, it is there for a mandatory requirement that pilots shall contact Leeds Approach before arrival at IAWP1 - o) Should there be a failure of the LBA radar the 06 IAP will not be available.
-Pilots can plan to use runway 24 with a circle to land, or divert - p) Pilots shall always have an alternate plan to make the approach without a CAS transit, and understand the increased risks associated when flying in IMC without Radar surveillance. - q) Pilots shall note the proximity of Sherburn Aero Club (SAC) EGCJ to the south southwest of the LEA ATZ where circuit traffic may operate below the IAP in VMC. - r) SAC has separate RNP approaches with a shared slot system. - s) When in VMC conditions pilots shall operate effective see and avoid principles during the approach.
-LEA is in Class G airspace with gliders and other aircraft known to operate in the area. - t) Unless on the notified IAP track, pilots are recommended not overfly any local airfields. - u) Circuit operations in the ATZ at LEA are suspended when the RNP traffic arrives at the IAF - v) In the event of any visual manoeuvring within the aerodrome environment (e.g. circle to land) pilots must follow the published circling minima. - w) LEA does not have Customs or Port Health; the allocation of a slot time does not remove the responsibility of the pilot to follow the normal Customs and Immigration procedures - x) Contact details
+- e) There are no TAFs or METARs issued for LEA.
+Local weather can be obtained from TAFs and METARs for - i) Leeds Bradford (EGNM) - ii) Doncaster Sheffield (EGCN) - iii) London VOLMET North 126.600 - f) LEA can provide unofficial weather observations for the airport. - g) The LEA IAPs are not controlled by local ATSUs.
+Leeds Approach, and Doncaster Approach do NOT provide sequencing or separation for the LEA IAP. - h) When workload permits both Leeds Approach and Doncaster Approach may provide clearances to enter and transit their CAS or other air traffic services outside CAS (UKFIS).
+However pilots shall have planned routes that remain clear of CAS. - i) The 06 IAF IAWP2 is within Leeds Bradford (LBA) CAS, a clearance from LBA ATC is required to enter the LBA CAS.
+Pilots shall have a plan to route to the 06 IAWP1 whilst remaining clear of LBA CAS, or divert, if a clearance to enter LBA CAS is not possible. - j) The 06 IAF IAWP1 is below LBA CAS, however some of the LBA IAP's descend out of the LBA CAS, it is there for a mandatory requirement that pilots shall contact Leeds radar before arrival at IAWP1 - k) Should there be a failure of the LBA radar the 06 IAP will not be available.
+Pilots can plan to use runway 24 with a circle to land, or divert - I) Pilots shall always have an alternate plan to make the approach without a CAS transit, and understand the increased risks associated when flying in IMC without Radar surveillance. - m) Pilots shall note the proximity of Sherburn Aero Club (SAC) EGCJ to the south southwest of the LEA ATZ where circuit traffic may operate below the IAP in VMC. - n) Flight plans should include addresses to Leeds ATC, EGNMZTZX and Doncaster ATC EGCNZPZX. - o) When in VMC conditions pilots shall operate effective see and avoid principles during the approach.
+LEA is in Class G airspace with gliders and other aircraft known to operate in the area. - p) Unless on the notified IAP track, pilots are recommended not overfly any local airfields. - q) VFR and circuit operations at LEA are suspended during the start of the approach period in which an RNP approach is taking place - r) In the event of any visual manoeuvring within the aerodrome environment (e.g. circle to land) pilots must follow the published circling minima. - s) LEA does not have Customs or Port Health; the allocation of a slot time does not remove the responsibility of the pilot to follow the normal Customs and Immigration procedures t) Contact details

-LEA Tel +44 (0) 1937 534 197 A/GCS Mobile +44 (0) 7541 226 316
+LEA Tel +44 (0) 1937 534 197

+A/GCS Mobile +44 (0) 7541 226 316

-Operating hoursNov - Mar 08.00 - 17.00UTC, April - October 0700 - 1700 UTCFenton Radio126.505emailops@leedseastairport.co.uk
+Operating hours 0830 - 1700 Local winter, 0830 - 1800 local summer

+Fenton Radio 126.505

+email agcs@leedseastairport.co.uk